I’ve Been Burning Art Onto Wood and Leather for More than 20 Years

 I really love this work!
 The smell of the wood as it’s burning (I have a much better, professional-quality, temperature-regulated burning tool now, btw!), the entire creative process of working with my hands, and the personal gratification that comes from engaging closely with each client to craft something truly meaningful that will be cherished for years.

 Hearth and Forge came about after I received several requests for large orders of multiples of the same item (think 500 coasters for a wedding reception, 75 donor recognition plaques as thank you’s for a non-profit ballot initiative, etc.) that would be difficult or impossible for me to complete by hand…especially at a reasonable price.
 So, I needed a way to meet these customer’s needs in a time-efficient and cost-effective way.

 Enter the laser-engraving machine!

 With it I can burn multiples of a project with precision and speed…at a much more affordable price than I could ever offer crafting pieces by hand!
-It doesn’t offer the depth of character and one-of-a-kind look and feel that can only come from the time-intensive and loving attention to detail that comes with a hand-burned piece.
-But it creates beautiful copies of almost any graphic, logo, lettering, etc. with fidelity and precision.
+It doesn’t offer the depth of character and one-of-a-kind look and feel that can only come from the time-intensive and loving attention to detail produced when hand-burned piece.
+But it does create beautiful copies of almost any graphic, logo, lettering, etc. with fidelity and precision.
 So, this machine gives me great options and expands my existing business tremendously!

-Whether you are looking for a one-of-a-kind, personalized and handcrafted piece, or you need business signage or multiples of a product (name plates, thank you plaques, hang tags, give-aways with your logo on them, etc.) I encourage you to Contact Me and let’s explore your vision & dream together!
+Whether you are looking for a one-of-a-kind handcrafted piece OR PORTRAIT, or you need business signage or multiples of a product (name plates, thank you plaques, hang tags, give-aways with your logo on them, etc.) I encourage you to Contact Me and let’s explore your vision & dream together!

 I look forward to hearing from you.